ocaml/ocaml.org/data/planet/mirage/mirageos-spring-2016-hack-retreat.md

         <p>We're looking forward to the next MirageOS hack retreat already!
 We've collected some reports from those who were present at our <a href="http://retreat.mirage.io">2016 Spring hack retreat</a> to share our excitement!
 Thanks to the folks who put in the time and effort to organize the event and our wonderful hosts, and a huge thanks to everyone who documented their hack retreat experience!</p>
-<p>More information is also available at <a href="http://canopy.mirage.io">the Canopy site developed and used for information sharing during the hack retreat</a>!</p>
+<p>More information is also available at <a href="http://canopy.mirage.io - [1 Client error: Timeout was reached]">the Canopy site developed and used for information sharing during the hack retreat</a>!</p>
 <h2>Trip Report</h2>
 <p><em>by David Kaloper</em></p>
 <p><img src="https://mirage.io/graphics/2016-hackathon/roof_flash.jpg" alt="roof-flash"/></p>